Turkey–United States relations

 According to the U.S. Department of State, Turkey has been a key partner for U.S. policy in the surrounding region.
-Turkey has partnered with the U.S. for security in Afghanistan (ISAF), and serves as NATO's vital eastern and southern anchor, controlling (per the Montreux Convention of 1936) the Turkish Straits, i.e. the Bosporus and the Dardanelles.
-Turkey has contributed and continues to contribute to international security alongside U.S. forces in Europe (e.g. in Bosnia, IFOR, KFOR, Baltic Air Policing, etc.), and the seas bordering the Horn of Africa.
+Turkey has partnered with the U.S. for security in Afghanistan (ISAF), and serves as NATO's vital eastern and southern anchor, controlling (per the Montreux Convention of 1936) the Turkish Straits.
+Turkey has contributed and continues to contribute to international security alongside U.S. forces in Europe (e.g., in Bosnia, IFOR, KFOR, Baltic Air Policing, etc.), and the seas bordering the Horn of Africa.
 Turkey borders Georgia (Russo-Georgian War), Azerbaijan (Nagorno-Karabakh conflict), Iraq (Iraqi conflict), Syria (Syrian civil war) and Iran (hostile to the United States since the revolution in 1979).
-Conflicts in the aforementioned countries have affected the relations between Turkey and the United States.
+Conflicts in these countries have affected relations between Turkey and the United States.

 Background

 After 1780, the United States began relations with North African countries and the Ottoman Empire.
 In the early 1800s, the US fought the Barbary Wars against the Barbary states, which were under Ottoman suzerainty.
 The Ottomans severed diplomatic relations with the United States on April 20, 1917, after the United States declared war against Germany on April 4, 1917, due to the Ottoman–German alliance.
-Normal diplomatic relations were re-established with the Ottoman Empire's successor state, Turkey, in 1927.
+The United States re-established normal diplomatic relations with the Ottoman Empire's successor state, Turkey, in 1927.

-The strategic partnership characterized the exceptionally close economic and military relations during Cold War and the war on terror.
+The strategic partnership characterized the exceptionally close economic and military relations between the two during the Cold War and the War on Terror.

 Strategic partnership during Cold War

-From 1952 to 1991, the relationship premised on a "mutuality of benefits".
+From 1952 to 1991, the relationship was premised on a "mutuality of benefits".